74Thirsty/TES/README.md

 Risk management is configurable via percentage-based stop-loss and take-profit levels.
 Support functions for computing indicators and structuring the backtest outputs live in `dos_ind_cart_funcs.py`.

+## Execution and analytics enhancements

+The execution engine has been hardened for production-oriented workflows:

+* **Robust validation** – OHLCV inputs are checked for missing columns, duplicate timestamps, non-positive prices, and other data-quality issues before a backtest begins.
+* **Portfolio integrity** – Trade processing now enforces cash and position constraints, tracks realised PnL alongside unrealised PnL, and records gross exposure for each portfolio snapshot.
+* **Enhanced metrics** – Performance analysis includes Sharpe, Sortino, total return, profit factor, average win/loss and more, making it easier to judge a strategy's edge.
+* **Operational tooling** – The CLI can export equity curves, trade blotters and JSON summaries in a single run, simplifying automation and monitoring.

 ## Data caching